microsoft/dfd-sl-ado-extension/README.md

 ## Testing changes on local environment

-1. Once the changes are commited, Update the file vss-etension.json and the version
+1. Once the changes are commited, Update the file vss-extension.json and the version
-2. From PowerShell/bash shell, run from the etension root directory
+2. From PowerShell/bash shell, run from the extension root directory
     > npx tfx-cli extension create
 3) Publish and share the extension from marketplace `https://marketplace.visualstudio.com/manage/publishers/<Your-publisher-name>`